 Since the Netherlands is a teeny tiny country and public transportation is excellent in the region, you can quickly go on several day trips from Amsterdam.

-These are some of our favorite places:
+These are some of my favorite places:

 Alternatively, you can combine Giethoorn with Zaanse Schans (windmills) and Volendam (fisherman’s village).